 Victorian Flower Language

-For the Victorians, the Forget-Me-Not was not simply a symbol of remembrance of someone who had passed away.
-It was specifically a symbol of true love and devotion.
-In fact, it was rarely used in remembrance specifically and tended to be used to make a declaration of love instead.
-As the period ended, only then did it become more common for Forget-Me-Not flowers to appear in funerary arrangements or carved into tombstones for their symbolism.
+For the Victorians, Forget Me Nots were not simply a symbol of remembrance of someone who had passed away.
+They were specifically a symbol of true love and devotion.
+In fact, the small blue flower was rarely used in remembrance, used instead to make a declaration of love.

-For Christians, the Forget-Me-Not flower is a beautiful and potent symbol of a number of different religious themes and stories.
+For Christians, the Forget Me Not flower is a beautiful and potent symbol of several different religious themes and stories.
 One story tells that the plant was afraid it would be missed while God named his other creations and called out not to be forgotten, which inspired its name.

-Another legend tells of the baby Jesus creating the beautiful blue flowers from the sight of the Virgin Mary’s blue eyes so that everyone could see them and appreciate them.
+Another legend tells of the baby Jesus creating the beautiful blue flower from the sight of the Virgin Mary’s blue eyes so that everyone could see and appreciate them.
 This reminds Christians that God is always watching and that they can always turn to prayer for help.

 European Symbol of Love and Devotion

-This flower continues to be used as a more modern symbol of remembrance and grieving after a loss.
-It’s the official flower of the Armenian Genocide and is used by the Alzheimer’s Association as an awareness-raising symbol for memory loss.
-It’s also the State Flower of Alaska and the flower of Grandparent’s Day.
+This flower continues to be a more modern symbol of remembrance and grieving after a loss.
+It is the official flower of the Armenian Genocide and is used by the Alzheimer’s Association as an awareness-raising symbol for memory loss.
+It is also the state flower of Alaska and the flower of Grandparent’s Day.

-Forget-Me-Not flowers can also send a very romantic and devoted message, or celebrate someone’s religious beliefs.
+Forget Me Not flowers can also send a very romantic and devoted message or celebrate someone’s religious beliefs.
+That makes this romantic flower ideal for gifting on Valentine’s day.
 They make good potted plant gifts as well since they grow well in containers and can be forced to bloom out of season with the right conditions.

 Forget-Me-Not Flower FAQs